 If car rental prices are through the roof due to seasonality or car shortages, consider renting a car through Turo.

-WHERE TO STAY IN OAHU
+TIPS ON WHERE TO STAY IN OAHU

 Staying in Honolulu/Waikiki can be a good idea for first-timers, as it puts you close to plenty of introductory things to do, places to eat and shop, and tourist attractions.